-Senior Whole Health provides coverage of diagnostic preventive procedures based on recommendations published by the U.S. Preventive Services Task Force (USPSTF) and Centers for Disease Control and Prevention (CDC) in accordance with Centers for Medicare & Medicaid Services (CMS) guidelines.
+Senior Whole Health provides coverage of diagnostic preventive procedures based on recommendations published by the U.S. Preventive Services Task Force (USPSTF), Bright Futures/ American Academy of Pediatrics and Centers for Disease Control and Prevention (CDC) in accordance with Centers for Medicare & Medicaid Services (CMS) guidelines.
 Diagnostic preventive procedures include but are not limited to:

-- Adult Preventive Services Recommendations - Recommendations for Preventive Pediatric Health Care - Recommended Adult Immunization Schedule for ages 19 Years or Older, United States, 2021
+- Adult Preventive Services Recommendations - Recommendations for Preventive Pediatric Health Care - Recommended Adult Immunization Schedule for ages 19 Years or Older, United States, 2021 - Recommended Child and Adolescent Immunization Schedule for ages 18 years or younger, United States, 2021

-All guidelines are updated at least annually and more frequently as needed, when clinical evidence changes and are approved by the Quality Improvement Committee.
-On an annual basis, Preventive Health Guidelines are distributed to Providers at SWHMA.com and the Provider Manual.
+All guidelines are updated at least annually and more frequently, as needed, when clinical evidence changes and are approved by the Quality Improvement Committee.
+On an annual basis, Preventive Health Guidelines are distributed to Providers at MolinaHealthcare.com and the Provider Manual.
 Notification of the availability of the Preventive Health Guidelines is published in the Senior Whole Health Provider Newsletter.